dspruell/aslookup/README.md

 exits with an error.
 When providing input on stdin, the error is reported on standard output but execution is not aborted.

-    as-lookup 8.8.8.8 11.22.33.44
+    as-lookup 8.8.8.8 9.9.9.9

+or:

+    as-lookup < ipaddrs.txt

 ### Test data

-A list of test values for the script is included in the file `test_input.txt`.
+A list of test values for the script is included in the file `tests/test_input.txt`.
 This can be useful to validate included IP prefix classifications and see the output format.

-    as-lookup < test_input.txt
+    as-lookup < tests/test_input.txt